The Symbolism of Windows and Doors Portals of Consciousness

 The Symbolism of Windows and Doors — Summary

-The analogy of windows helps us remember the correct process for expanding awareness.
-Unlocking the 4 windows of self in the proper order is the key.
+The window analogy helps us remember the correct process for expanding awareness.
+It is the key to unlocking the four windows of self in the proper order.
 Expanding our range of awareness makes us whole.

 “Strong people have a strong sense of self-worth and self-awareness; they don’t need the approval of others.” ― Roy T. Bennett, The Light in the Heart

-Analytical reasoning is first—intuition second, and then the Observer’s window.
+Analytical reasoning comes first, intuition second, and then the Observer’s window.
 Don’t rush past the first two while trying to reach the Eureka experience without grounding in reasoning and intuition.

 References